christianwwwwwwww/Leo-RockPaperScissors/README.md

 leo build
 ```

 To execute this Aleo program, edit the `rockpaperscissors.in` inputs file with your desired choices.
-Then, run:
+Then run:
 ```bash
 leo execute determine_winner
 ```